PerMedCoE/permedcoe_doc/src/04_creating/03_croupier/croupier.rst

     num_nodes: 2
     exec_time: 45

+    # DATAFLOW
+    hpc_dai_host: dt01.bsc.es
+    hpc_dai_internet_access: false

+    target_dai_host: sodalite-fe.hlrs.de
+    target_dai_internet_access: false

 These consumer's specific inputs correspond to those declared in the Covid19 application's workflow specification above.
 In particular, the consumer specifies the Mare Nostrum 4 as the HPC infrastructure where to deploy the application, as well as PyCOMPSs as its scheduler.
 Then, the consumer's required inputs for the Covid19 application are also given, together with few PyCOMPSs execution parameters, which must be tuned according to the size of the Covid19 application inputs.
+Moreover, the data access infrastructures involved in this application dataflow are also provided.
-The consumer also provides the Vault secret token required to recover her credentials to get access to the target HPC infrastructure. **Disclaimer**: In next Croupier release, that will integrate its frontend, the Vault token will be injected by the frontend, after the user logs in through the KeyCloak SSO portal.
+The consumer also provides the Vault secret token required to recover her credentials to get access to the target HPC infrastructure.
+**Disclaimer**: In next Croupier release, that will integrate its frontend, the Vault token will be injected by the frontend, after the user logs in through the KeyCloak SSO portal.